ewlumpkin/HP_Procurve_VLAN_Parser/README.md

 This converts an HP Procurve VLAN configuration to a VLAN configuration suitable to migrate to Cisco switches.

 The difficulty of migrating from HP to Cisco is that the Procurves apply ports to VLANs and Cisco applies VLANs to Ports.
-This is further complicated by the face that ports can be represented atomically *and* in ranges within the configuration.
+This is further complicated by the fact that ports can be represented atomically *and* in ranges within the configuration.

 This parser will parse the configuration of an HP Procurve switch and create interface configuration for you to further manipulate to your desires.